marlonsvl/logitRegression/README.md

 # Logistic Regression

-You can se the number observations: 43093.
 I am trying to find the relation between depression as response variable and antisocial personality disorder and generalized anxiety disorder as explantory  variables which indicates the presence or absence of desorders mentionated

 ###Output